Glossary

 Cathedral

 A grain appearance characterized by a series of stacked “V” and inverted “V”.
-This pattern is common in plain-sliced (flat-cut) veneer.
+This pattern is common in flat cut (plain sliced) veneer.

 CD Exterior (CDX)